Butter-mit-Brot/BetterFiles/README.md

 ## All functions

-<a href="https://github.com/Butter-mit-Brot/BetterFiles/blob/main/Commands.md"> all function </a>
+<a href="https://github.com/Butter-mit-Brot/BetterFiles/blob/main/Commands.md"> all functions </a>

 <hr>